mandrek44/Mandro.XMemoryLab/README.md

 Check the src\Mandro.XMemoryLab\App.cs file and switch between two types of pages for testing: OutOfMemoryExceptionPage and MemorySafePage.

-When testing monitor the heap size (i.e. using monitor from Android SDK).
-When clicking the button in OutOfMemoryExceptionPage you'll see that heap grows until OutOfMemoryException.
-When using MemorySafePage, the heap stays withing (almost) constant limits of size.
+Monitor the android heap size (i.e. using monitor from Android SDK) when testing the app.
+When clicking the button using OutOfMemoryExceptionPage you'll see that heap grows until OutOfMemoryException.
+When using MemorySafePage, the heap size stays within constant boundaries.

 ## MemorySafePage